Azure/azure-rest-api-specs/documentation/errors/PassedBuildAPIViewNotGenerated.md

-# Error scenario: Passed build but APIView not generated
+## APIView Failures: troubleshooting guides

-## Troubleshooting
+### Passed build but APIView not generated

 - Check for an unexpected skip of `Publish SDK APIView Artifact to Pipeline Artifacts` and `Generate SDK APIView` step.
 - Look in `SDK Automation` step to verify that the API token generation completed successfully.